-Perhaps you were thinking of buying one mobile home to live in while buying a second mobile home to fix up and sell for a profit?
+Perhaps you were thinking of buying one mobile home to live in while buying a second mobile home to fix up and sell for a profit.

-Regardless of what you are looking to do it is important to know how many mobile homes one person can buy in a mobile home park before they begin in investing in multiple mobile homes.
+Regardless of what you are looking to do it is important to know how many mobile homes one person can buy in a mobile home park before they begin investing in multiple mobile homes.

-The prospectus is, essentially, the dos and don’ts of a mobile home park, who can live in the park, what can be done on the property, how many homes someone can own and if they allow rental properties within the park.
+The prospectus is, essentially, the dos and don’ts of a mobile home park, who can live in the park, what can be done on the property, how many homes someone can own, and if they allow rental properties within the park.

-Many of these parks will allow the Buyer of the mobile home to be under the age requirement needing to be met to live in the homes.
+Many of these parks will allow the Buyer of the mobile home to be under the age requirement needed to be met to live in the homes.
 These parks are known as “investor friendly” mobile home parks and will require that anyone who is renting the mobile home from the owner be park approved but the owner of the home does not need to meet the age qualifications of the community.

 Other communities will not allow rentals at all regardless of who buys or who is selling the mobile home.